Converg3nce/matic-docs/docs/validate/counter-stake-stage-1/technical-faqs.md

 ### 9. How much should I stake?

-stake-amount and heimdall-fee-amount - how much it should be?
+"stake-amount" and "heimdall-fee-amount" - how much it should be?

 A minimum of 10 Matic tokens is required for the stake amount whereas heimdall fee should be greater than 10.
 For example, your stake amount is 400 then the heimdall fee should be 20.
 We suggest to keep the Heimdall fee as 20.